cevr/ftld/README.md

     const a = yield* $(
       calculateNum(),
       (e) => new SomeError() // <-- notice how the error can be mapped over
-      //^-- the error type is inferred initially as UnknownError which captures the initial error in a value `.error` );
+      //^-- the error type is inferred initially as unknown which captures the initial error in a value `.error` );

     // can quickly override the error type for any type